First addendum to Inca's sail powered Balsa Log Raft

 The broad shape of sail could have been a consequence of the prevailing downwind sailing on the river Nile: maximum sail area and low CE - just as we thousands of years later did with studding sails folowing the trade winds around the world.
 That seems as a fine rigging for broad reach as the conditions should be up the river Nile.

-Broad sail we know from the last end of the clipper era (150 years ago), where we by lowering the center of wind CE have increased the stability - or perhaps made more sails possible to gain more speed.
+The windjammers: Broad sail we know from the last end of the clipper era (150 years ago), where we by lowering the center of wind CE have increased the stability - or perhaps made more sails possible to gain more speed.

 (Lowest yard was up to tree times the width of ship)